stnbu/person_search/README.md

 * I assume that for a given email, the scraped data never changes.
 This both simplifies things and speeds things up.
 In production, we might want to periodically check for updates: if a record has "expired", add that email address to the queue of addresses to be scraped.
 * I also chose to use some off-the-shelf 3rd party libraries, which I think should be avoided if possible.
 It's ok to use some 3rd party libraries, but if they're not well maintained, be prepared to completely understand and *own* them indefinitely.
 * Encryption as it's implemented adds a large amount of overhead.
 This also fixed by encrypting at the RDBMS-level.
+* There are more efficient ways to crawl.
+Ideally, we should only make one pass through the content, as implemented we make one pass per parameter extracted.

 Resources
 =========